-During 2014 - 15 following an organisational review in Autumn 2014, Armonico Consort undertook a period of restructuring which saw the appointment of a new position, and the breaking down of one job into two new positions.
-This has had a very positive impact on the quality and effectiveness of the charity's delivery, whilst also managing to keep the running costs of the charity down to 20% of income.
-The number of regular volunteers supporting the charity's work has increased to more than 30, enabling the staff to concentrate on the more strategic management of the charity.
+The impact of the organisational review undertaken in the previous financial year continues to have a very positive impact on the quality and effectiveness of the charity's delivery, whilst also managing to keep the running costs of the charity down to 20% of income.
+The number of regular volunteers supporting the charity's work has increased to more than 50, enabling the staff to concentrate on the more strategic management of the charity.
 Armonico Consort continues to outsource production management as that is still seen as the most cost efficient way of running operas.